gitaroktato/healthcheck-patterns/article.md

 ## Alerting
 The following PromQL query was able to show the propotion of the evicted instances, when using passive health checks.
 ```
+envoy_cluster_outlier_detection_ejections_active{envoy_cluster_name="application"} \
+max_over_time(envoy_cluster_membership_total{envoy_cluster_name="application"}[1d])
 ```

 ## Deployments
 For controlling deployments you need to interact with the dependent resources actively.
-Passive health check is not capable of doing that, so you're better of using probing or simple deep health checks.
+Passive health check is not capable of doing that, so you're better off using probing or simple deep health checks.

 # Summary
-Health checks are just one aspect of fault tolerance
-- Introduce alerts one layer below
+Health checks are just one aspect of fault tolerance.
+There are many other fault-tolerant patterns availalbe.
+I'm not even sure if they're the oldest ones, but I think they're the most known.
+Getting your heatlh-checks rigt bring you closer for a more resilient setup of your microservices.

+As a general rule, make sure you're actively monitoring every layer of your architecture.
+It will speed up your root cause analysis drastically.
+Imagine having a deep health check alert showing that the database is down.
+Having metrics on the database level and shown on the same dashboard will immediatly help you on having a better understanding on the problem.

+## Maturity level
+Based on my experience the maturity level of each health-check type has the following order:

+1. Shallow or deep health-checks
+1. Probing
+1. Passive health-checks

 ## Probing and passive health-checks
+The reason why I think that these ones are the most advanced type of implementations is that these are the only ones which offer capturing the widest variety of issues in your code, including:

 - memory leaks
 - thread leaks
 - bugs
-- config issue
+- config issues
+- pool misconfigurations
 - deadlocks

-## Maturity level
-Shallow or deep -> probing -> passive
+The advantage of passive health check over probing, is that it does not require additional syinthetic traffic, which can cause unnnecessary noise and complexity.

 [liveness-readines]: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/
 [disk-health]: https://github.com/gitaroktato/healthcheck-patterns/blob/master/application/src/main/java/org/acme/quickstart/health/DiskHealthCheck.java